 Ahhh Bondo.
 A damaged piece of furniture best friend!

-If you want to stain the damaged area, you’ll want to go with the wood filler version.
 It doesn’t take stain exactly like wood does, but it’s a lot better for staining than the autobody and all purpose kinds.
+Learn more about Bondo and the best wood fillers for furniture here!

 Bondo starts to dry fast, so it’s best to only mix up a small amount and work fast!